madhumitha-gv/OCR-engine/README.md

 # Neural OCR + Compression Pipeline

-**IU Hackathon 2026** — A full-stack pipeline that ingests a noisy scanned document, extracts its text using a custom-trained CNN, and compresses the output using a hand-implemented Adaptive Huffman encoder — delivered as two communicating microservices.
+A full-stack pipeline that ingests a noisy scanned document, extracts its text using a custom-trained CNN, and compresses the output using a Adaptive Huffman encoder — delivered as two communicating microservices.

 ---